logickernel/agileflow/README.md

 ## **GitHub Actions Integration**

-To integrate AgileFlow with GitHub Actions:
+To integrate Agileflow with GitHub Actions:

 1. Add the `agileflow` script to your repository (see installation above).
 2. Create a GitHub Actions workflow to execute the `agileflow` script in your `.github/workflows/tag.yml`: